This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-• If you are making homemade pizza dough, prepare the dough and shape it into two 12-inch circles.
-It is helpful to put the pizza dough on some parchment paper.
-The parchment paper will make it easier to transfer the pizza.
+• Shape the pizza dough into two 12-inch circles.
+It is helpful to put the pizza dough on some parchment paper which will make it easier to transfer the pizza.
 Alternatively, spread the dough in a full-sized sheet pan.

 • Pre-heat the oven to 475°F. (See below if you have an outdoor pizza oven).